Are You Experienced?

 It has long been understood that creating a positive customer experience (or CX) is pivotal to the success of a business.
 As a result, marketing teams have become more and more adept at creating compelling customer experiences.
 Some enormously successful corporate empires have been founded on the principle.
 But there is a counterintuitive concept behind this line of thinking: successful customer experiences depend upon putting your employees first, not your customers.

 Leading organizations in the EX movement are now aiming to provide their people with positive touch points at all stages of the employee life cycle.
-This transformation is part of an idea that has been described as "the consumerization of HR,” and it encompasses how companies are beginning to apply a consumer and digital lens to their HR functions through the creation of social, mobile, and consumer-like employee experiences.
+This transformation is part of an idea that has been described as "the consumerization of HR,” and it encompasses how companies are beginning to apply a consumer and digital lens to their HR functions through the creation of social, mobile, and consumer-like experiences for their employees.

 Adobe is one company at the forefront of this type of employee-first strategizing.
 In 2016, they created a Customer and Employee Experience department.
 The press release announcing this move is an excellent summary of the ideas that prompted it: